jortsupetterson/vorte/README.md

    - A simple, _indexed_ and _search-engine-optimized_ static page generation directory
    - The goal is to provide a good user experience while the service worker is being installed
+   - As well as enabling users to access the otherwise offline application via search engine results
-   - Displayed only once — subsequent requests are served offline-first by the service worker proxy
+   - Displayed only once, subsequent requests are served offline-first by the service worker proxy

 2. **The `assetsManagement` directory**

    - Holds pre-optimization static assets such as fonts and images
-   - Optimization should be performed once during development — not on every build, but instead on deployments
+   - Optimization should be performed only once during development start `$npm run start` and when the directory is updated `$npm run optimize` not on every build, but instead on deployments `$npm run deploy`

 3. **The `cloudWorker` directory**